vz-creates/uefn/README.md

 ***

+> [!NOTE]
+> In case the link to the latest diffs is missing, please check active [branches](https://github.com/vz-creates/uefn/branches) for potentially a pending diffing process.

 > [!IMPORTANT]
 > DISCLAIMER:
 > The maintainer of this repository is not affiliated with Epic Games, the content on this repository is not official or endorsed by Epic Games in any way.